Mera Peak Climbing

 • Day 15: Trek back to Thuli Kharka (4,300 m/14,107ft): 5-6 hours

 We begin our trek to Thuli Kharka after breakfast.
-We climb up and descend and cross several tributaries of the Lnkhu Khola before reaching a forked trail nearby Taktho.
+We climb up and descend and cross several tributaries of the Lnkhu Khola before reaching a forked trail near Taktho.
 We choose the path on our right and continue walking.
 Our trail passes by a Chorten, after which we walk downhill on a steep trail.
 Next, we ascend to Thuli Kharka and pass by another Chorten on the way.
 Overnight in Thuli Kharka.

 Meals: Breakfast, Lunch, and Dinner